drobnikj/apify-act-check-crawler-results/README.md

-# Crawler results checker for Apify
+# Scraper Results Checker
-This actor checks crawler/scraper default dataset items and sends a notification if finds some errors.
-It is designed to run from webhook.
+This actor checks results from Apify's scrapers or any other actor that stores its result to a dataset, and sends a notification if there are errors.
+It's designed to run from webhook.

   * [Usage](#usage)
     * [Actor/Task webhook](#actor-or-task-webhook)